Aviation in Indonesia: Air transit policy

 As a large country spanning over three time zones, Indonesia possesses a vast airspace.
 However, Indonesia is not a participant of the International Air Services Transit Agreement (IASTA), therefore both Indonesian airspace and airports are closed for foreign commercial airlines' freedoms of the air, unless there were bilateral transit agreements negotiated with other countries.
 Indonesia and Australia for example, signed a bilateral agreement relating to air service on 7 February 2013.
-According to this agreement, each nations grants to the other party the right to fly across its territory without landing, and the right to make stops in its territory for non-traffic purposes (1st and 2nd freedom), and the rights for designated airlines to operate services.
+According to this agreement, each nation grants to the other party the right to fly across its territory without landing, and the right to make stops in its territory for non-traffic purposes (1st and 2nd freedom), and the rights for designated airlines to operate services.

 Indonesia is the largest aviation market in the Association of Southeast Asian Nations (ASEAN).
 However, Indonesia is not yet a full member of the ASEAN open sky agreement, which plans to lift regional flying restrictions throughout Southeast Asia on member country airlines by the end of 2015 or early 2016.
 Indonesia is considering opening up only five of its international airports under this policy; they are Jakarta, Medan, Bali, Surabaya and Makassar.
 To date, Indonesia has agreed to open access to Jakarta, yet, Indonesia remains opposed to opening up its secondary cities.
 Currently Indonesia adopt limitations for foreign airlines to operate in Indonesia.
-This rather protectionist stance was meant to protect Indonesian aviation business against competitors, particularly from Singapore and Malaysia.
-Basically, this stance is stemmed from a systematic imbalance between ASEAN nations; as a large nation, Indonesia is able to offer hundreds of access points, while other fellow ASEAN members may offer far less points of access.
+This protectionist stance was meant to protect Indonesian aviation business against competitors, particularly from Singapore and Malaysia.
+This stance is stemmed from a systematic imbalance between ASEAN nations; as a large nation, Indonesia is able to offer hundreds of access points, while other fellow ASEAN members may offer far less points of access.
 Singapore for example has only one point of access, while Malaysia may offer two or three access points.
 This systematic imbalance for exchange of traffic rights has led Indonesian carriers to lobby their government to refrain from entering into multilateral agreement on ASEAN Single Aviation Market.

 Access to foreign carriers on domestic routes is disallowed, while international flights will be subject to bilateral agreements.
 To get around this policy, in order to operate within Indonesia, foreign airlines first have to own and operate an Indonesian-based airline.
 An example of this practice is Indonesia AirAsia, a branch of Malaysian AirAsia; it previously operated as local airline Awair in 2004, before changed to Indonesia AirAsia in 2005.